Bulgaria for Archaeologists: Ancient History, written in Gold

 Day 5 - Tuesday: PLOVDIV – Alexandrovo – PLOVDIV (240 km)

-Your touring begins at the Archaeological Museum, followed by a visit to the Late Antique Basilica which houses remarkable mosaics.
-Your walking tour continues into the historic National Revival quarter, where cobblestone streets lined with Bulgarian 19-century Renaissance houses and churches lead to an impressive Roman Theatre still in use for cultural events.
+In the morning, your touring begins at the Archaeological Museum.
+Next, a visit to the Late Antique Basilica follows.
+It houses remarkable mosaics.
+Your walking tour continues into the historic National Revival quarter, where cobblestone streets lined with Bulgarian 19-century Renaissance houses and churches lead to an impressive Roman Theatre, still in use for cultural events.
 You will visit the restored 14th-century Djumaya Mosque and the partly excavated Roman Stadium.

-In the afternoon you drive towards Haskovo region to visit the Thracian tomb of Aleksandrovo, dating from the 4th century BC, famous for its unique artistic decoration.
+In the afternoon you drive towards Haskovo region to visit the Thracian tomb of Aleksandrovo.
+Dating from the 4th century BC, Alexandrovo Thracian tomb is famous for its unique artistic decoration.

-Plovdiv is famous for its artistic life and the city will be the European Capital of Culture in 2019; There are many art galleries you may visit during a leisurely walk in the Old Town.
+Surely, Plovdiv is famous for its artistic life,too.
+That's why the city was chosen to be European Capital of Culture back in 2019; There are many art galleries you may visit during a leisurely walk in the Old Town.
 In the evening you may attend a concert or enjoy street art performers in the restored 19-century Kapana neighbourhood.

 B, Overnight in Plovdiv in a 3* hotel.